Computing Religious Devotion: How Reinforcing Supernatural Beliefs Affects Normative Models in the Mind (CREDO)

 The Team

 The core team members are two post-doctoral researchers, two PhD students, and a project manager.
 The team is carefully assembled to represent the various skills needed for the successful implementation of the objectives of the CREDO project: one post-doc is an experienced modeller focusing on the computational models of the human mind, while the other post-doc will be an expert on human social cognition and the various ways we can examine its workings.
-These post-docs will be paired by two incoming Ph.D. students.
-The PhD students will be hired for the full course of their PhD with their dissertational research dedicated to the CREDO project.
+These post-docs are paired with two Ph.D. students.
+The PhD students are hired for the full course of their PhD with their dissertational research dedicated to the CREDO project.